Blooketware/BlooketUI/README.md

 ### Disclaimer

-This is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+This is licensed under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 License](https://creativecommons.org/licenses/by-nc-nd/4.0/).

 I am in no way affiliated with Blooket in any way, shape or form.
 It is not my fault if you get in trouble for using these.
 Use at your own risk.
 This was purely made for educational purposes.